MosheShmulevich/IOS-Projects/README.md

+# TipCalculator
-# TipCalculator is a project i made in swift language for IOS evices
+is a project i made in swift language for IOS devices